Dr Laura Hodsdon

 Associate Professor in Heritage, Culture & Society

-Dr Laura Hodsdon is Associate Professor in Heritage, Culture & Society, working on heritage and landscape with particular interest in social justice and what heritage means to different people:
+Dr Laura Hodsdon is Associate Professor in Heritage, Culture & Society, working on social geographies of heritage and landscape with particular interest in social justice, participation, and what heritage means to different people:

 - Intangible cultural heritage and the sociology and ethics of participation